steqeq/0000/docs/about/licensing.md

 # ROCm licensing terms

-ROCm™ is released by Advanced Micro Devices, Inc. and is licensed per component separately.
-The following table is a list of ROCm components with links to their respective license terms.
-These components may include third-party components subject to additional licenses.
-Please review individual repositories for more information.
+Each ROCm component is licensed individually.
+The following table lists each component with a link to its license terms.
+Note that components may include third-party components that are subject to additional licenses (refer to a project's repository for more information).

 <!-- spellcheck-disable -->
 | Component | License |